 - “‘Hard as a Diamond’: Running and Living Deliberately in Parker and Thoreau.”
 Aethlon: The Journal of Sport Literature 24.2 (Spring/Summer 2007): 113-130.

-- *David Dowling and Travis Vogan, “Longform Narrative Journalism; ‘Snow Fall’ and Beyond” in The Routledge Companion to Digital Journalism Studies, ed.
+- David Dowling and Travis Vogan, “Longform Narrative Journalism; ‘Snow Fall’ and Beyond” in The Routledge Companion to Digital Journalism Studies, ed.
 Bob Franklin and Scott Eldridge.
-Routledge, solicited by editors and in progress 2015.
+Routledge, 2017.